A walking route through Hakodate's morning market, Motomachi churches, star fort, and the night view from Mount Hakodate.

 9 places in this guide

-Hakodate was Japan's first port opened to international trade in 1854, and the city still carries the architecture, the food, and the atmosphere of that collision between cultures.
+Hakodate, with Shimoda, was one of Japan's first ports opened to the outside world under the 1854 Convention of Kanagawa, and the city still carries the architecture, the food, and the atmosphere of that collision between cultures.
 Western churches line the hillside above the harbor.
 The morning market opens before sunrise.
 And the night view from Mount Hakodate is routinely listed among the three finest in Japan.

 Dawn: The Morning Market